 A direct debit is intended to spread out your energy costs evenly across the year and you are entitled to a 'fair' direct debit under energy firm licence conditions, therefore you are well within your rights to ask your supplier to justify unfair price hikes.

-Nine energy suppliers, including Green, Hub Energy, Igloo Energy, Avro Energy, MoneyPlus Energy, People's Energy, PFP Energy, Symbio Energy and Utility Point, have ceased trading in the past few months.
+Countless energy suppliers, including Green, Hub Energy, Igloo Energy, Avro Energy, MoneyPlus Energy, People's Energy, PFP Energy, Symbio Energy, Utility Point and most recently Bulb Energy, have ceased trading in the past few months.
 And, with wholesale energy prices continuing to rise it is likely others may go bust in the coming months.